 as distinct species.
 Our research attempts to characterize genetic features

 that contribute to speciation by preventing gene flow between species.

-Specifically, I have examined the role of chromosomal inversions to
+Specifically, the Stevison lab is interested in the role of chromosomal inversions to

 restrict recombination between species, contributing to higher rates of

 nucleotide divergence (see graphic on right for representation of this process).

 As part of Dr. Stevison's doctoral research, together with collaborators, she used the classic model system for studying chromosomal inversions, Drosophila pseudoobscura and D. persimilis, performing one of the first population genomic studies using low-coverage whole-genome next generation sequencing to answer long standing evolutionary questions (see article).
 By comparing percent nucleotide divergence in three segregating inversions within- and between-species, we showed that the three inversions were segregating at the time of speciation, and that speciation occurred in geographic isolation for these species.

 Later, we performed additional work in this system which confirmed that inversions also disrupt recombination rates throughout the genome (not just inside inversions), and that these disruptions correlate with levels of interspecies nucleotide divergence.
 This was the first study to examine how enhanced, rather than inhibited, recombination rates contribute to variation in interspecies divergence (see article).
 To follow-up on this exciting result, we are now working to quantify recombination rate differences in hybrids relative to intraspecies genetic maps, and examine whether these differences correlate with variation in nucleotide divergence between species.
 To determine the universality of this putative pattern and to identify novel genetic features important in speciation, I am conducting a broad survey of various biological taxa with data appropriate for this type of analysis.
 This research project started as part of a National Research Service Award through the NIH.

 Recombination rate evolution and its impact on genomic architecture